 All humidifiers are designed to increase the level of moisture in a room, and they do this job equally well, no matter what model or type you choose.
 However, we'd like to focus attention on the available choices and specify what types of humidifiers exist.

 Undoubtedly, there is a great variety of climate equipment designed to improve our homes.
 They all differ in size, effective coverage area, principle of operation, and design.
 Humidifiers are not an exception.
-Depending on the coverage area, humidifiers can be divided into two types: portable and industrial models.
+Depending on the coverage area, humidifiers can be divided into two types: portable personal humidifiers and industrial models.
 Portable models, as you can guess from the name, have compact dimensions and are used in small rooms, studio apartments, offices.
-Industrial humidifiers are used mostly in large buildings with a ventilation system, such as shopping malls, schools, business centers, etc.
+Industrial humidifiers, in turn, are used mostly in large buildings with a ventilation system, such as shopping malls, schools, business centers, etc.

 Impeller humidifiers or cool mist humidifiers have a spinning disk that collects water from the water reservoir and sends it to a diffuser which breaks water into microscopic droplets and spreads them into the air.
 Impeller devices don’t have a filtration system.
-This means that in order to avoid bacteria or mold formation inside the system, it is better to fill it with distilled water only, and clean the reservoir regularly.
+This means that in order to avoid bacteria or mold formation inside the system, it is better to fill it only with distilled water and regularly clean the reservoir.

 Evaporative humidifiers are very popular among customers.
 The concept of their operation is quite simple.
 They have a water tank and a fan that blows the vapor into the air.
 Most models of this type also contain a wick filter that draws water to the fan.
 The wick filter absorbs and holds minerals and other hazardous elements from water.
 This, in turn, guarantees that there won’t be any scale dust that you will need to clean from surfaces nearby the humidifier.
 On the other hand, you will need to clean and replace the filter on a regular basis.